LisbethH23/R-project-last-assesment-bootcamp/README.md

 Finding 3: Various visual representations with differents variables and how is their relationship in R.

-Finding 4: A clear relationship
+Finding 4: A linear relationshipo between columns Rotten Tomatoes and Leeds Studio.

 Conclusion: I found R studio as a great tools to use with your data so you can deliver a clean data in order to progress to the to the visualization in Power bi.
 Visual analysis i found that Comedy movies were the most Gnre of having a biggest wordwide gross income.